When Compassion Meets Boundaries: Protecting Your Empathy

 By acknowledging these potential challenges and actively practicing self-care, we can maintain a healthy balance between empathy towards others and our own emotional well-being.

-Assertiveness is crucial for protecting our emotional well-being.
-It gives us the ability to express our emotions and set boundaries in a respectful and confident manner.
-Here are some ways to develop healthy empathy through assertiveness and strategic boundary setting:
+Assertiveness is key to protecting our emotional well-being.
+It enables us to express our needs and set boundaries with confidence while maintaining respect for others.
+Here's how to develop sustainable empathy through effective boundary setting:

 1. Practice Clear Communication